Asbestos Lung Cancer

 • Shortness of breath

-Many asbestos-related diseases share similar symptoms, but lung cancer is generally more harmful than benign (non-cancerous) conditions.
-Without a prompt diagnosis and treatment, lung cancer can quickly spread and become fatal.
+Many asbestos-related diseases share similar symptoms, but without prompt diagnosis and treatment, lung cancer symptoms can quickly worsen due to cancer spread.

 • Chemotherapy: Chemotherapy uses drugs to kill cancerous cells.